Plans - 95%

 It’s been a long time coming, but the National Broadband Network has now rolled out to millions of homes.
 It’s going to be your connection to the internet sooner rather than later.
 One of the great things about the NBN is the way it allows not only the huge internet providers to sell you access, but also new, innovative companies that offer a level of service you simply don’t find when you’re dealing with the big behemoths.
 Mungi Internet is one such company.
 Let’s see what it’s all about.

-Mungi just launched and promises fast, reliable NBN broadband with the benefit of all-Australian customer service and support.
+Mungi launched in 2017 promising fast, reliable NBN broadband with the benefit of all-Australian customer service and support.
 The name itself is eye-catching.
 Pronounced “Mung-ee”, it’s a word from the Tharawal people of NSW that means “lightning”.
 The idea here is to convey that Mungi’s NBN connections are lightning-fast.
 Indeed, the plans even have “lightning” in the name!

 The company was formed by a group of internet consumers who felt things could be done better when it came to NBN broadband in Australia – on all levels, from pricing to speed to customer service.
 So how do Mungi’s freshly-minted plans hold up?